 It’s shopping with a view at North Myrtle Beach’s Barefoot Landing (although it’s recommended you wear shoes).
-More than 75 national brands and unique shops and restaurants line the boardwalks, and usually feature plenty of Christmas lights to boot.
-And if you need to take a break from all that shopping, set your sights on a live dinner theater or a river boat cruise along the Intracoastal Waterway.
-Oh, and watch out for the alligators lurking in the lakes under the boardwalks!
+More than 75 national brands and gorgeous shops and restaurants line the boardwalks, usually featuring loads of Christmas lights.
+And if you need to take a breather from all that shopping, set your sights on a live dinner theater or a riverboat cruise along the Intracoastal Waterway.

 Can you say “selection?”
-Because you’ll find plenty of that at Gaffney Premium Outlets.
+Because you’ll find plenty of that at Gaffney Outlet Marketplace.
 Located right off I-85, you’ll find the biggest names in factory outlet stores with prices to fit any budget.
-Make sure you check their website before you go for extra savings at several of their stores.
+Check their website before you go for extra savings at several of their stores.
 Who knows?
 You might even have enough cash left over to treat yourself to something nice.

 Bring your walking shoes—you’re going to need them!
 Coastal Grand Mall provides plenty of variety to make your Christmas shopping a one-day excursion.
 There’s food, shops, a movie theatre, and even a recreation area for the kids.
 Once you’ve strolled the massive indoor perimeter, don’t forget to check out their outside annex.

 It’s big city shopping with a small-town flair.
-The Market Common is a unique development of shopping, eating, and living designed to mimic the pedestrian-friendly atmosphere of larger cities.
-There’s plenty of free parking on the streets and in the large parking garage, and since the area is somewhat small you’ll never have to walk more than a couple blocks to get around.
+The Market Common is a mecca of shopping, eating, and living designed to mimic the pedestrian-friendly atmosphere of larger cities.
+There’s plenty of free parking on the streets and in the massive parking garage, and since the area is somewhat small you’ll never have to walk more than a couple blocks to get around.

-Greenville’s historic Main Street has always been considered a spending paradise, but its multiple facelifts throughout the past decade or so has only upped the ante.
-A few high-end stores are scattered in between popular brands and unique specialty boutiques, with plenty of restaurants dotting the path when you need a break.
+Greenville’s historic Main Street has always been considered a spending paradise, but its multiple facelifts throughout the past decade or so have only upped the ante.
+A few high-end stores are scattered in between popular brands and splendid specialty boutiques, with a bevy of restaurants dotting the path when you need to refuel.
 The scenery alone will make your entire trip worth the walk.

-Being so close to Charlotte, North Carolina, you’d expect to find plenty of quality shopping meccas filled with your favorite brands in Rock Hill, and the Rock Hill Galleria is just the place.
+Being so close to Charlotte, North Carolina, you’d expect to find a slew of quality shopping meccas filled with your favorite brands in Rock Hill, and the Rock Hill Galleria is just the place.
 And don’t forget to bring your kids—or your pets—to get a photo with Santa.

-Shopping, dining, street performers… it’s nothing short of unique.
-You’ll find some of the best stores a mall can offer, but without the mall.
-All the stores are close together, so park once and get ready to help Santa tackle his Nice list in one swoop.
+Shopping, dining, street performers… it’s nothing short of spectacular.
+You’ll find some of the best stores a mall can offer but without the mall.
+All the stores are close together, so park once and get ready to help Santa tackle his Nice list in one powerful swoop.

-Where the Greenville Mall once stood only a decade ago has now been overtaken by an emergence of specialty shops, now known as Magnolia Park.
-Right alongside humming Woodruff Road, shoppers can fill their carts and their bellies with a varied offering of clothing, gourmet foods, jewelry, toys, and unique knickknacks everyone thinks are cool but would never buy for themselves.
+Where the Greenville Mall once stood only a decade ago has now been overtaken by an emergence of specialty shops known as Magnolia Park.
+Right alongside humming Woodruff Road, shoppers can fill their carts and bellies with varied offerings of clothing, gourmet foods, jewelry, toys, and charming knickknacks.

 Thanks to revitalization efforts, downtown Sumter has become quite the small business shopping destination.
 You’ll find a fun clothier for boys and men, specialty gift stores, a vintage music store, women’s clothing shops, and plenty more to fulfill your family’s wish list.